Alton Wayne Roberts: Lynch mob

-The lynch mob, in Horace D. Barnette's and Billy W. Posey's cars, was drinking while arguing who would kill the three men.
-Eventually Philadelphia Police Officer Other N. Burkes drove up to Barnette's car and told the mob that "they're going on 19 toward Meridian.
+The lynch mob, in Horace D. Barnette's and Billy W. Posey's cars, was drinking while arguing about who would kill the three men.
+Eventually, Philadelphia Police Officer Other N. Burkes drove up to Barnette's car and told the mob that "they're going on 19 toward Meridian.
 Follow them!"
 After a quick rendezvous with Philadelphia Police Officer Richard Willis, Price was in pursuit of the three civil rights workers.
 Posey's Chevrolet carried Jerry M. Sharpe, Jimmy L. Townsend, and Alton W. Roberts.
 Horace Barnette had a two-toned blue Ford Fairlane sedan.
 In Horace's car were James Jordan, Jimmy K. Arledge, Jimmy Snowden, Roberts, and Posey.
-Posey's car apparently had carburetor problems and broke down on the side of the road.
+Posey's car had carburetor problems and broke down on the side of the road.
 Sharpe and Townsend were ordered to stay with the car and get it running again.
 Price eventually caught the CORE station wagon heading west toward Union, Mississippi, on state highway 492.

-Soon the three civil rights workers would be escorted north on Highway 19 to secluded Rock Cut Road where they would be executed at the hands of Roberts and Jordan.
+Soon, the three civil rights workers would be escorted north on Highway 19 to secluded Rock Cut Road, where they would be executed at the hands of Roberts and Jordan.

 When they arrived, Roberts reportedly pulled Schwerner out of the car, pointing a gun at his chest.
 "Are you that nigger lover?"
 Roberts asked, his left hand on Schwerner's shoulder.
 "Sir, I know just how you feel," Schwerner replied.
 Roberts then shot him in the heart and then grabbed Goodman, shooting him in the chest near his right shoulder.
-Chaney ran, but Roberts along with other Klansmen were able to shoot him dead before he could run any farther.
+Chaney ran, but Roberts, along with other Klansmen, shot him dead before he could run any farther.
 Roberts fired into Chaney's lower back and his head.
 Prosecutors said that Roberts fired two of the three bullets found in Chaney's body.
-After the murders James Jordan was accused of saying "well, you didn't leave me nothing but a nigger, but at least I killed me a nigger."
+After the murders, James Jordan was accused of saying, "Well, you didn't leave me nothing but a nigger, but at least I killed me a nigger."